Third year, full time

 A Model United Nations Conference is a brief simulation that takes place in various school environments all over the world, at regional, national and international level.
 Senior High School students take on the roles of diplomats in various UN committees representing a country, an international or a non-governmental organization and engage in lobbying and negotiating, resolution drafting and debating in a role play scenario, adhering to the official rules and regulations set by the UN bodies and using the current UN agenda.

-This longitudinal case study follows a team of 15 senior high school MUN delegates during their involvement in this simulation for a limited period of 12 months, in three waves and in various settings.
+This qualitative, longitudinal research study follows a team of 26 senior high school MUN delegates during their involvement in this simulation, for a limited period of 15 months, in three phases and in various settings.
 My intention is to explore and expose their understandings and perceptions of global interconnectedness which may emerge after on-going participation in MUN.
 In specific, the study aims to examine: a) to what extent this critical engagement has an impact on the participants’ perception of global citizenship in terms of skills, attitudes, knowledge and behaviour, and b) what effect on-going participation in this simulation has on the students’ personal growth and development, if any, and what other factors might facilitate or hinder this change. .

 - Global citizenship education